StarpTech/ghconfig/README.md

 - **Deleting:** Fields present in the remote template that have been removed from the local template will not be deleted from the remote template unless the change can't be propertly merged.

-In all scenarios we try to avoid losing data.
+In all scenarios we try to merge lossless.
 This is the case for entire Jobs, Steps (with the same `name` or `id` field) and Maps, String Arrays of unambiguous objects.
-You can start from scratch when you delete the remote file.
-The current merging strategy doesn't envisage updating remote files manually on the repository.
+In almost any case you wo't delete data because the remote template is used as fallback when possible.
+You local template has always precedence in all other cases.

 ## Installation